Using the API

 {"status":200,"message":"Successfully uploaded file.txt!","scanId":"SCAN_ID"}

-To check the results of a scan, you can use a simple GET
+To check the results of a scan, you can use a simple `GET`request, as seen below.

 curl https://bucketscan.com/api/v1/scans/{scanId} \